 - suppose [see also: assume, presume] Suppose, to look at a more specific situation, that.....
-Suppose that, contrary to our claim,.....
-We now show that A is closed.
-Suppose that, on the contrary, there is an x.....
-Suppose towards a contradiction that.....
-We now prove.....
+Suppose that, contrary to our claim,..... • We now show that A is closed.
+Suppose that, on the contrary, there is an x..... • Suppose towards a contradiction that..... • We now prove.....
 Indeed, suppose otherwise.
-Then.....
-Suppose for the moment that q = 1, so that $\beta = 1$. - suppress For simplicity, we suppress the explicit dependence on x in the notation.
+Then..... • Suppose for the moment that q = 1, so that $\beta = 1$. • We will argue that K must have maximum rank.
+Suppose not, meaning that b(K) < n. - suppress For simplicity, we suppress the explicit dependence on x in the notation.
 If G is clear from context, then we suppress reference to it in the notation.
-We will work exclusively in the category of standard Borel probability spaces, and so will often suppress mention of their sigma-algebras. - supremum [see also: maximum] Taking supremum over all g such that..... we get.....
-The measure of A is the supremum of the measures of its compact subsets. - sure To be sure we can carry out step n, we need to know that..... - surely [see also: certainly] The following easy lemma is surely folklore.
-We now prove a simple fact about semigroups: this is surely a folklore result.
+We will work exclusively in the category of standard Borel probability spaces, and so will often suppress mention of their sigma-algebras. - supremum [see also: maximum] Taking the supremum over all g such that..... we get.....
+The measure of A is the supremum of the measures of its compact subsets.
+Let f be the supremum of the lengths of the paths thus obtained. - sure To be sure we can carry out step n, we need to know that.....

+- surely [see also: definitely, certainly] The following easy lemma is surely folklore.
+We now prove a simple fact about semigroups; it is surely a folklore result.
 These upper bounds are too large to be useful in computer calculations in general, but the ideas in the proofs will surely contribute to better bounds in the future.
-A formula like (3) surely deserves some explanation. - surpass [see also: exceed, outnumber] Prewar levels of production were surpassed in 1929. - surprise 1 Much to our surprise, even for k = 1 the problem proved quite difficult.
+A formula like (3) surely deserves some explanation.
+[Use surely to express that you feel sure about something.] - surject Since there is no subgroup H of P with $H \cup K = \{1\}$ and surjecting onto A, all subgroups in F must be..... • - surpass [see also: exceed, outnumber] Prewar levels of production were surpassed in 1929. - surprise 1 Much to our surprise, even for k = 1 the problem proved quite difficult.
 It should come as no surprise that a condition like a_i ≠ b_i turns up in this theorem.
 2 We were surprised to find out that..... (at finding out that.....)
-This is somewhat surprising since..... - surprisingly Not surprisingly, zero sets of sections of such an L are called ample divisors.
+This is somewhat surprising - since.....
+In [2] Marx et al. make the surprising observation that the convolution may not even be once differentiable if we replace 'continuously differentiable' by 'differentiable'. - surprisingly Not surprisingly, zero sets of sections of such an L are called ample divisors.
 The surprisingly neat answer is that the functions (2) span C(I) if and only if G(a) = 0. - survey [see also: overview] 1 For an extensive survey of...., see.....
 For a survey of what is known to date, see [G].
 A survey of the research on $f_n(x, y)$ up to 2007 (most of it dealing with the case n = 1) was given in [3].
 The survey article [5] by Diestel contains a wealth of information about the Dunford-Pettis property.